 - A judge pockets one of the spare boosters from a draft.
-A judge takes product from the store he or she judges at without receiving permission from the store manager.
+A judge takes product from the store they judge at without receiving permission from the store manager.

 Resolving Misconduct

 Possible resolutions are listed below in order of severity from low to high.
 There may be additional communication, remedies, or conditions associated with a resolution, depending on each case's specific circumstances.